PTC-Education/DX-Resources/README.md

 # DX-Resources
-A collection of PTC Academic Digital Transformation (Smart Manufacuturing, Industry 4.0) Resources
+A collection of PTC Academic Digital Transformation (Smart Manufacturing, Industry 4.0) Resources

 This is a collection of learning materials and technical resources that illustrate how to leverage PTC (and open source) [Digital Transformation](https://www.ptc.com/en/industry-insights/digital-transformation) technologies for Academic and IIoT applications.
 These resources are organized by the primary fundamental objective involved in each, then by primary related technology:
 * [Product Design (CAD)](https://github.com/PTC-Academic/DX-Resources#product-design-cad)